 Event-based triggers provide the ability to automatically run pipelines and releases based on external events, supporting continuous integration models.
-Trigger support in CloudBees CD/RO allows users to integrate with external tools such as source control management systems.
-For example, a Git repository can be configured to automatically trigger a release upon code check-in.
+Trigger support in CloudBees CD/RO allows you to integrate with external tools such as source control management systems.
+For example, you can configure a Git repository to automatically trigger a release upon code check-in.

-Configure event-based triggers as part of starting or reruning a release: choose the Triggers action from the run button or the action button and configure them before you select Start Release.
-For further configuration information see Event-Based Triggers .
+Configure event-based triggers as part of starting or rerunning a release: select the Triggers action from the three-dots menu and configure them before you select Start release.
+For more configuration information, refer to Configuring triggers.

 There are two ways to abort a release run.

 During the first release run, you can abort it from the Release Dashboard.
-Clicking the button and selecting Abort Pipeline will abort the pipeline.
-The tasks that are currently running will finish, and no new tasks will be started.
-Release status appears as Aborted by admin.
+Selecting the button and selecting Abort Pipeline aborts the pipeline.
+The tasks that are currently running finish, and no new tasks are started.
+The Release status displays as Aborted by admin.

 When you complete the release, no other actions can take place on it, and this action cannot be undone (reversed).
 The release cannot be run again.

 You cannot end the pipeline that is currently running.
-If you want to end it, you must wait for this run to complete or abort it in the Pipeline Run view.
-For more information, see Aborting a release run.
+If you want to end it, you must wait for the current run to complete or abort it in the Pipeline run view.
+For more information, refer to Aborting a release run.

-If the release run is complete, you can complete the release from the release dashboard.
-Clicking the button and selecting End Release ends the release.
+If the release run is finished, you can complete the release from the release dashboard.
+Select the three vertical dots and then select End release to end the release.

-Click OK in the confirmation dialog; the Pipeline Run view now displays this status:
+Select End Release in the confirmation dialog; the Pipeline run view now displays a Complete status: